 It’s crucial to maintain relationships with any former employees who left the door open for a possible return.
 They already know your culture and how everything works, which would make reintegration a breeze.

-Sometimes, the best candidates are already a part of your company.
-If you have an employee you think could prosper in a more senior role or would be well suited to another opening, it’s certainly worth including them in any shortlists.
+Sometimes, the best candidates are already a part of your company, and internal recruitment is the key.
+If you have an employee you think could prosper in a more senior role or would be well suited to another opening, it’s worth including them in any shortlists.

 This approach promotes employee development and a sense of loyalty and motivation among your workforce.
 Few things are better appreciated than knowing your skills and aspirations are recognized and valued.
 This can be an effective retention strategy as well!

-Actively sourcing diverse candidates is crucial for a robust talent pool.
+Actively sourcing candidates from various backgrounds is crucial when looking at how to build a diverse talent pool.
 Embracing diversity, equity, inclusion, and accessibility (DEIA) principles and sources broadens perspectives, drives innovation, and enhances organizational performance.

 Having a global talent pool to draw from has become increasingly important in recent years.
 By leveraging remote work opportunities and digital platforms, organizations can cast a wider net to attract talent from around the globe.

 Like DEIA, hiring remote employees enables access to a diverse range of skills, expertise, and cultural insights, fostering a dynamic and inclusive work environment.

 Employees can also help build your talent pool by referring qualified candidates from their personal and professional networks.
 After all, what’s better than a personal recommendation?

 Referrals have a higher success rate regarding cultural fit and job performance, as they come with endorsements from trusted sources — your staff!

 Implementing a structured referral program incentivizes employees to actively participate in the talent acquisition process, thereby expanding the reach and quality of the talent pool.